The e\~ne product over a commutative ring: The e ne ring. Definition and first properties.

 Let $(X_1, \dots, X_n)$ and $(Y_1, \dots, Y_m)$ be two sets of variables.

 For $p \leq n, m$ we define

-where the pairs $(i_k,j_k)$ in the sum are taken to be pairwise distinct.
-We refer to \cite{PM1} or \cite{PM-MG-B-J} for qualitative and quantitative generalizations of the following proposition using the theory of symmetric functions (for the first to an infinite uncountable number of variables and the second for explicit bounds).
-Here we provide a direct proof (which will be more natural after section 4).
+where the sum runs over all elements of $(\{1,\ldots , n\}\times \{1,\ldots , m\})^p$.
+We refer to \cite{PM1} or \cite{PM-MG-B-J} for qualitative and quantitative generalizations of the following proposition using the theory of symmetric functions (see \cite{PM1} and \cite{Bou} for the generalization of the fundamental theorem of symmetric functions in an infinite uncountable number of variables and to \cite{PM-MG-B-J} for explicit bounds).
+Below we provide a direct proof (that will appear more natural after section 4).

-\begin{proposition} For $p\leq \min\{n,m\}$, there exists a universal polynomial $Q_p \in \ZZ [X_1, \ldots ,X_p , Y_1, \ldots , Y_p]$ independent of $n$ and $m$ such that
+\begin{proposition} For $p\leq \min\{n,m\}$, there exists a universal polynomial $Q_p \in \ZZ [X_1, \ldots ,X_p , Y_1, \ldots , Y_p]$ independent of $n\geq p$ and $m\geq p$ such that

 where the $\Sigma_k^X$ and $\Sigma_k^Y$ are the corresponding symmetric functions in each set of variables.

 We have